-With shimmering white heart sprinkles hidden among the feathers, this cake is the perfect Valentine's Day surprise for your sweetheart.
-(But we also love it for a baby shower or ballet-themed birthday party.)
+With shimmering white heart sprinkles hidden among the feathers, this is the perfect cake for a baby shower or ballet-themed birthday party.
 The magic is all in the candy melt “feathers,” a technique you’re gonna want to use all over the place.

 Fondant Swan Cake